Megabalanus tintinnabulum: Biology

 Like other acorn barnacles, M. tintinnabulum is a filter feeder.
 Specially adapted legs called cirri are extended through the opening at the top of the shell and are waved about at right angles to the flow of water past the shell.
 Food particles are caught by these, and the cirri are periodically withdrawn into the shell and the food scraped off.

 Eggs of M. tintinnabulum are fertilized internally by sperm from another barnacle nearby and start to develop into larvae within a few days.
 These are planktonic and disperse in the water column.
 They pass through six naupliar stages and one cypris larval stage before settling on the seabed, undergoing metamorphosis and developing into juveniles.
 These cement themselves to the substrate and remain sessile for the rest of their lives.

 Ecology

-M. tintinnabulum is found at or below the low-tide mark in the littoral zone and is part of the fouling community.
+Megabalanus tintinnabulum is found at or below the low-tide mark in the littoral zone and is part of the fouling community.
 It is found on the hulls of ships and on man-made structures in ports.
 It has a stable population structure and low mortality rate, and is a long-lived species.
 In the South China Sea, molluscs and acorn barnacles, including Megabalanus tintinnabulum, were primary foulers of hulls and other man-made structures and that their presence allowed algae, hydrozoans, and bryozoans to take hold.

 Empty but still attached shells of M. tintinnabulum are sometimes occupied by the tessellated blenny (Hypsoblennius invemar).
 It not only uses a shell for a refuge, but the male also broods the fish's eggs inside.